SUSE-Enceladus/keg/doc/source/image_definition.rst

   Image definitions that define a `common` profile only in the `profiles` section are considered single-build and definitions with additional profiles are considered multi-build.
-Again, this depends on the used template and may not be true for custom templates.
+Single-build image descriptions produce a single image binary, with all configuration properties included in the `common` profile.
+Multi-build image descriptions produce an image binary per profile, with each profile using all configuration properties included in the corresponding profile section and the `common` profile.
+Since the generated image description depends on the used template this may not apply for custom templates.

 The `profiles` section is what defines the image configuration and data composition.
 Any list item in `include` refers to a directory under